-- (1) Matters Concerning the Status of Financial Instruments - (i) Policy for handling financial instruments
+- (1) Matters Concerning the Status of Financial Instruments - I. Policy for handling financial instruments

-The Group procures funds as necessary in the light of the collection of accounts receivable-trade, the payment of accounts payable-trade and capital investment plans, and invests its surplus funds in low-risk financial instruments, such as term deposits.
+The Group raises funds as needed in light of plans for collection of accounts receivable-trade, payment of accounts payable, and capital expenditures.
+Surplus funds generated are invested in low-risk financial instruments such as time deposits.
 The Group uses derivatives transactions to avoid the risks described below, and will not enter into any speculative transactions.

-(ii) Details of financial instruments and related risks
+II.
+Details of financial instruments and related risks

-Trade receivables such as notes and accounts receivable-trade, and distressed receivables are exposed to customer credit risk.
+Trade receivables such as notes and accounts receivable-trade, and distressed receivables are exposed to customers' credit risk.
 Trade receivables denominated in foreign currencies are exposed to exchange fluctuation risk, which are hedged using forward exchange contracts and currency options in principle.